Opulence (EP)

-Opulence is the debut extended play (EP) by American rapper Brooke Candy, released as digital download by RCA Records on 6 May 2014.
+Opulence is the debut extended play (EP) by American rapper Brooke Candy, released as digital download by RCA Records on May 6, 2014.
 The EP is preceded by the release of title track and lead single "Opulence" and is Candy's first major label release.
 The EP features production from Diplo, Kool Kojak, Jesse Shatkin and Shea Taylor among others, including a feature with producer Cory Enemy and songwriting work from Mozella, Jesse Saint John and Sia, the latter also serving as executive producer of the project.

 Background and promotion

 Candy caught Sia's attention, and she contacted her via Instagram with the purpose of writing one song for her.
 Sia ended up executive producing Candy's debut record, helping her to get a record contract and to find, in Sia's words: "[a] decent, nice, honest management, and [to] help [her] make the art [she] want[s] to make from a place of positive mental health and love".
 Candy signed with RCA in February 2014.
 She later joined Columbia's UK roster.
 The first single and title track was performed on April 3, 2014, at Nicola Formichetti's debut Diesel fashion show in Venice.
-It was later released on April 22, 2014, as digital download along the premiere of its official music video directed by Steven Klein and styled by Formichetti.
+It was later released on April 22, 2014, as a digital download along the premiere of its official music video directed by Steven Klein and styled by Formichetti.
 The song is featured in a scene of CSI's fifteen season episode "Under My Skin" and is part of the soundtrack of the basketball video game NBA Live 15.